mockery/mockery/docs/reference/creating_test_doubles.rst

 With a spy object on the other hand, we verify the call has happened after the fact.
 The return result of a method call against a spy is always ``null``.

+We also have a dedicated chapter to :doc:`spies` only.

 .. _creating-test-doubles-partial-test-doubles:

 Partial Test Doubles